seoulplay/seoulplay.github.io/_posts/2018-01-01-hello-world.md

 excerpt_separator:  <!--more-->
 ---

-A site (under construction) to share our tips and tricks for the city of Seoul
+A site (under construction) to share our favourite spots in Seoul

 ![seoul](./images/seoul.jpg)